-[The Public Trustee and Guardian for the jurisdiction] may require a financial institution

-(c) to provide [the Public Trustee and Guardian for the jurisdiction] with any financial information held by the financial institution respecting the person, and

-- (d) to suspend, for up to 3 months, - (i) the withdrawal or payment of funds from the person's account, - (ii) a change in investment decisions or fund strategies affecting the person, or - (iii) other dealings with the person's financial funds, resources or property. - (2) If the withdrawal or payment of funds has been suspended pursuant to subsection (1), [the Public Trustee and Guardian for the jurisdiction] may authorize the financial institution to allow certain payments to be made if [the Public Trustee and Guardian for the jurisdiction] is of the opinion that it is appropriate to do so. - (3) A financial institution acting under this section is not in breach of any other Act.
+- (1) [The Public Trustee and Guardian for the jurisdiction] may require a financial institution to suspend the withdrawal or payment of funds from a person's account for up to 30 days and may require that the financial institution provide [the Public Trustee and Guardian for the jurisdiction] with any financial information held by the financial institution respecting that person where - (a) [the Public Trustee and Guardian for the jurisdiction] has reasonable grounds to believe that the person is a vulnerable adult, and - (b) [the Public Trustee and Guardian for the jurisdiction] receives an allegation that the person - (i) is being subjected to financial abuse by another person, including a person appointed as his or her property decision-maker pursuant to [the jurisdiction's guardianship legislation], or - (ii) is unable to make reasonable judgments respecting matters relating to his or her estate and that the estate is likely to suffer serious damage or loss. - (2) If the withdrawal or payment of funds has been suspended pursuant to subsection (1), [the Public Trustee and Guardian for the jurisdiction] may authorize the financial institution to allow certain payments to be made if [the Public Trustee and Guardian for the jurisdiction] is of the opinion that it is appropriate to do so. - (3) A financial institution acting under this section is not in breach of any other Act.

-Comment: There are two situations where funds, for example, held by financial institutions may be frozen.
-The first, as provided in section 16, temporary halt to transactions is by the financial institution itself, if the financial institution has reasonable grounds to suspect abuse or loss to the estate of a person unable to manage their own affairs.
+Comment: There are two situations where funds held by financial institutions may be frozen.
+The first, as provided in section 14, temporary halt to transactions is by the financial institution itself, if the financial institution has reasonable grounds to suspect abuse or loss to the estate of a person unable to manage their own affairs.
 The financial institution must notify a public official if this step is taken.
 This type of freezing order is for a very limited period of time.

-The second level, as provided in section 17, is a freezing order by the public official, who may suspend operations for a longer period and who may require the financial institution to provide information about the circumstances.
+The second level, as provided in section 15, is a freezing order by the public official, who may suspend operations for a longer period and who may require the financial institution to provide information about the circumstances.
 Since this suspension is for a longer period, there is a statutory power to deal with regular recurring payments which are thought to be appropriate, for example rent and utilities or residential care payments.